memgraph/docs/docs/reference-guide/graph-algorithms.md

 ### Constraining the expansion based on property values

-All Shortest Paths algorithm enables the usage of an expansions filter.
+All shortest paths algorithm enables the usage of an expansions filter.
 To define it, you need to write a lambda function with a filter expression over `r` (relationship) and `n` (node) variables as parameters.

 In the following example, expansion is allowed over relationships with a `eu_border`